M E H R E E N A H M E D

 “You couldn’t find anyone else to fall in love with?
 But of all people, it had to be her?”
 His mother retorted.
 And then, she declared to everyone’s astonishment.“Get out.
 Out!
 This very minute, I don’t care where you go!”

-Mr. Chowdhury tried to calm her down by patting on her back.
+Mr. Chowdhury tried to calm her down by patting her on her back.
 But she was inconsolable.
 She was not prepared to give even an inch of a leeway.
 He said, “Calm down, where would they go in this rain?”

 “Rain or sunshine, I don’t care.
 I disown you.
 Just go.”
-She then turned toward the family, and said in low tone, but full fury, “Listen up everyone, if I find out anyone helping them, make no mistake you too will be kicked out.”
+She then turned toward the family, and said in a low tone, but full fury, “Listen up everyone, if I find anyone helping them, make no mistake you too will be kicked out.”

 She left the room.
 A servant followed her with a candle.
 Mr. Chowdhury, too meekly went out with her.
 However, Sheri and Lutfun couldn’t endure this anymore.
 They knew they were taking a risk, but they came forward to aid the newlywed anyway.
 As soon as the elders left, they whispered to Ashik and Prema that they could sleepover in the guest room for one night on the roof; a room, with a view of the full sky and a hanging garden of enchanting monsoon blossoms; green tiger ferns, yellow lilies, arundina pink, and orchids, growing abundantly over the musty, brick walls.